 Octets: 2

-Figure 8-577n—Domain Identifier Field
+Figure 8-577n—RealmIdentifier Field

-The value of the Hashed Domain Name subfield of the Domain Identifier field entry is computed from the domain name that is compliant with the preferred name syntax defined in IETF RFC 1035 (same as the domain name used in 8.4.5.15 (Domain Name ANQP-element)).
-The exact computation method for the hashed domain name is given in 10.45.4 (FILS authentication and higher layer setup capability indications).
+The value of the Hashed Realm Name subfield of the RealmIdentifier field entry is computed from the realm name that is compliant with the preferred name syntax defined in IETF RFC 1035 (same as the domain name used in 8.4.5.15 (Domain Name ANQP-element)).
+The exact computation method for the hashed realmname is given in 10.45.4 (FILS authentication and higher layer setup capability indications).

 General cleanup that is not part of a CID but is necessary with resolution of other CIDs